UoA-eResearch/roonka_volume_models/README.md

 * After this is run, the output shapefile should be found in the directory specified in the output path variable.

 ### Trench Rectangular Volumes

+#### Description

+Creates a model that contains a volume from multiple shapefiles that resemble stacked layers.

 #### Prerequesites